 Then ask the subject to focus his or her attention on his or her hair.

 3. Ask the person to squat suddenly.

-You can observe a vague glow following the body but at slower pace.
+You can observe a vague glow following the body but at a slower rhythm.

 4. Focus on the halo that surrounds an object.

 The same phenomena can be observed with objects.
-The only difference is that the object does not produce a change in intensity of the halo, whereas, with a person the intensity of the glow will be determined by the state of mind of the subject.
+The only difference is that the object does not produce a change in the halo’s intensity, whereas, with a person, the intensity of the glow will be determined by the state of mind of the subject.